dendrograms/astrodendro/docs/examples.rst

     image = fits.getdata('PerA_Extn2MASS_F_Gal.fits')

     from astropy import units as u
+    # this metadata isn't really appropriate for this data set, but it is
+    # useful for the example
     metadata = {}
     metadata['data_unit'] = u.Jy / u.beam
     metadata['spatial_scale'] =  6 * u.arcsec